 Artificial Lures for Redfish: Must-Have Best Picks

-Redfish are among the most satisfying inshore fish to target with artificial lures.
-They are aggressive enough to attack a well-presented bait, yet selective enough to reward anglers who pay attention to water clarity, depth, current, and forage.
-That combination makes lure selection important.
-The best artificial lures for redfish are not simply the ones with the most flash or the loudest marketing.
-They are the ones that match the fish’s feeding behavior and the conditions in front of you.
+Redfish are among the most rewarding inshore species to target with artificial lures.
+They are aggressive enough to smash a well-presented bait, yet selective enough to reward anglers who pay attention to water clarity, depth, current, cover, and forage.
+That combination makes lure selection more than a matter of preference; it becomes a matter of precision.

-• Slow, natural presentations often outperform fast retrieves
+– Slow, natural presentations often outperform fast retrieves.

 Artificial Lures for Redfish: What Makes Them Work

-1. Look realistic enough to trigger a strike.
+- Looks realistic enough to trigger a strike.

-Jig Head and Paddle Tail Combos
+Jig Head and Paddle Tail Combos: A Reliable Redfish Standard

 A paddle tail swimbait creates a steady thump on the retrieve, which helps redfish locate it even when visibility is poor.
-Rigged on a jig head, it can bounce along the bottom, swim just above grass, or track through potholes on a flat.
+Rigged on a jig head, it can hop along the bottom, swim just above grass, or track through potholes on a flat.
 The action is subtle but effective, which is often exactly what redfish want.

 A 1/4-ounce jig head is a strong starting point in many inshore situations.
 It is light enough for shallow water, yet substantial enough to cast well and maintain bottom contact.
 In stronger current or deeper water, heavier jig heads may be necessary.
-In very shallow grass, a lighter head or weedless option may be the better choice.
+In very shallow grass, a lighter head or weedless version may be the better choice.

 Paddle tail lures are available in many lengths, but sizes from 2.7 to 4 inches are especially useful for redfish.
 Smaller versions are ideal when fish are feeding on shrimp or small baitfish.
 Larger profiles can be productive when redfish are chasing mullet or other substantial forage.

-Why paddle tails are so effective
+Why paddle tails are so effective:

 Soft Plastic Swimbaits for Redfish

 Soft plastic swimbaits are among the most dependable artificial lures for redfish because they imitate a wide range of forage and can be fished in many different ways.
 They are practical, durable, and easy to adapt.
-Inshore anglers use them for flats, marsh drains, oyster bars, jetties, and even deeper grass edges.
+Inshore anglers use them on flats, marsh drains, oyster bars, jetties, and deeper grass edges.

-Best swimbait situations
+Best swimbait situations:

-• Muddy or stained water, where vibration matters
+– Muddy or stained water, where vibration matters.

-• Flats with potholes and scattered grass
+– Flats with potholes and scattered grass.

-• Oyster bars and shell edges
+– Oyster bars and shell edges.

-• Channels and drop-offs
+– Channels and drop-offs.

-• Areas where redfish are feeding on baitfish rather than shrimp
+– Areas where redfish are feeding on baitfish rather than shrimp.

 For many anglers, a soft plastic swimbait remains one of the best artificial lures for redfish because it is easy to use, easy to rig, and consistently productive.

-Soft Plastic Flukes and Twitchbaits
+Soft Plastic Flukes and Twitchbaits: Finesse for Selective Redfish

 Soft plastic flukes deserve more attention than they sometimes receive.
 These slim, baitfish-style lures have a natural glide and darting action that can be deadly when redfish are feeding on small mullet or glass minnows.
 Unlike paddle tails, which swim with steady vibration, flukes shine when worked with pauses and twitches.